CSCI-442-Mines/project-4-starter/README.rst

 .. figure:: images/Flow_diagram.png
    :width: 100 %

    Figure 1: A high level illustration of the next-event simulation.
 In the starter code, all of this functionality is to be implemented within the Simulation class.
 Rounded rectangles represent functions, while diamonds are decisions that lead to different actions being taken.
-For example, if the event type is determined to be THREAD ARRIVED, then the handle thread arrived(event) function should be called.
+For example, if the event type is determined to be PROCESS ARRIVED, then the handle_process_arrived(event) function should be called.

 3.1 Event Queue
 ~~~~~~~~~~~~~~~